lsst-dm/dmtn-027/index.rst

 .. _Community: https://community.lsst.org

+.. _Merging-old-work:

 Merging in work that had started on the old package
 ===================================================

-Once your rename has been merged to master, other developers may have open branches on ``meas_worst`` that they will want to move to ``pipe_best``.
+Once your rename has been merged to master, other developers may still have open branches on ``meas_worst`` that they will want to move to ``pipe_best``.
 Because you did the various steps above as individual commits, they should be able to rebase cleanly.
 The first step the other developer should do is to clone ``pipe_best`` and check that it has all the changes in their branch:

 1. Clone pipe_best: :command:`git clone https://github.com/lsst-dm/pipe_best.git`
 2. Checkout the branch: :command:`git checkout tickets/DM-MMMM` and compare it with your work-in-progress branch of ``meas_worst``.